SerenTera/DressUpYourFriends/README.md

 A Tera Proxy Module to change the look of your friends, enemies or anyone in your visible vicnity.
 Appearance is Client Sided!!!
 Using the commands on anyone will cause their equipped costumes/equipment to change to look like yours.
 Currently copies every costume/equipment on you, but appearance (skintone,hair,face etc) is unaffected.

+Might cause some lags in heavily populated areas

 Yes i know the code is messy af with comments everywhere.
 Just don't look LUL, i'm new to JS.

 ## General instructions